Pathfinder Membership Matters

-The Greater St. Louis Area Council of the Boy Scouts of America is committed to doing our part to make this program a thriving and successful part of each young person’s educational experience.
-Our Cub Scout packs, Boy Scout troops, and Venture crews will be cooperating with each school in the area to make this possible.
+The Greater St. Louis Area Council - Boy Scouts of America is committed to doing our part to make this program a thriving and successful part of each young person’s educational experience.
+Our Cub Scout packs, Boy Scout troops, and Venturing crews will be cooperating with each school in the area to make this possible.
 Below are just some of the ways that we will promote the program in 2013.

-Four things your unit can do to have a successful fall recruitment!
+Four things your unit can do to have a successful recruitment!

-2. Place a School Night on your unit calendar.
+2. Place a recruitment night on your unit calendar.
 Parents and youth are looking for a direct and simple entry method into your unit.
 Give them a date to show up, sign up, and get started.

 a.
-Follow up - Families may come to your School Night to learn more about Scouting and not sign up immediately.
+Follow up - Families may come to your recruitment to learn more about Scouting and not sign up immediately.
 Follow up with parents or youth to answer questions and concerns.

 b.
 Get new members through orientation.
 Have a unit program calendar available.
 New members should know their first meeting, their first event, and anything exciting that might be around the corner.